cambridge-water-polo/cambridge-water-polo.github.io/_posts/2019-07-12-CWP-2019-Season-Information.md

 <br>

-The 2019 Water Polo season will soon be upon us.
-The first league games start the weekend of the 10th-11th August!
+The 2019 Water Polo season is here.

 <br>